Proudly Serving The People of North & South Carolina

 Diligent motorcycle riders have been rear-ended, sideswiped, and broadsided by automobile drivers.
 They have been injured and left to suffer by hit-and-run drivers.
 They have been involved in accidents caused by drunk drivers, drowsy drivers, and distracted drivers.

-In cases of aggressive driving and road rage, riders have been deliberately forced into dangerous situations and accidents.
-Regardless of how your accident was caused, it is in your best interests to have the representation of a knowledgeable and experienced motorcycle accident lawyer.
+In aggressive driving and road rage, riders have been deliberately forced into dangerous situations and accidents.
+Regardless of what caused your accident, it is in your best interests to be represented by a knowledgeable and experienced motorcycle accident lawyer.

 Compensation in North Carolina and South Carolina Motorcycle Accident Claims

-If your accident and injuries were caused by the negligence or fault of an automobile driver, you may be entitled to compensation for your losses.
-Take advantage of the free consultation we offer to our prospective clients.
+If another driver’s fault caused your accident and injuries, you might be entitled to compensation for your losses.
+Please take advantage of the free consultation we offer to our prospective clients.
 When you work with our firm, we will thoroughly investigate your accident to determine who was at fault and how and aggressively pursue a claim on your behalf.

 - Past, present, and future medical bills